py5coding/py5book/content/user_functions.md

 For static Sketches, code that you would typically see in the `draw()` function is placed in the `setup()` function.
 This technique is useful for creating static images.

-TODO: can't I use an anchor link?
-I do this in the hybrid programming page This kind of Sketch is very similar, but not the same as, [Static Mode](/content/py5_modes) Sketches.
+This kind of Sketch is very similar, but not the same as, [Static Mode](content-py5-modes-static-mode) Sketches.
 With Static Mode Sketches, you write a series of py5 commands without a `setup()` function.
 Your Static Mode code is interpreted as if it was contained in a `setup()` function, and will achieve the same result as a Static Sketch described in this section.

 ## Settings Magic